parisbible/parisbible.github.io/team.markdown

 permalink: /team/
 ---

-The project was started by Estelle Guéville (Louvre Abu Dhabi) and David Joseph Wrisley (NYU Abu Dhabi).
+The project was started by Estelle Guéville and David Joseph Wrisley (NYU Abu Dhabi).
 They are supported by Niccolò Acram Cappelletto (NYU Abu Dhabi).

 <br>